claudiodgl/PheroComNetwork/README.md

 ## Paper submited

-Data set available for the paper submitted to BRACIS 2022.
+Data set available for the paper submitted to Brazilian Conference on Intelligent Systems (BRACIS) 2022.

 ## PheroCom description